LennieLENNIE

 2. 2

-"Sing descending perfect fifth."
 No buttons.
 No multiple choice.
-You hear it in your head, then you sing it.
-This is the skill that transfers to your instrument.
-The rest is just trivia.
+You sing it back with your voice.
+This is the skill that transfers to your instrument: producing pitch on demand.

 Singing in progress